PhD Comprehensive Examination

 - fail: "second fail" - failure of re-sit.
 This applies to the comprehensive and/or the proposal.
 Withdrawal from program.

-- all outcomes require written commentary from each Committee member that is consolidated by the Comprehensive Exam Oral Chair
+- all outcomes require written commentary from each Committee member that is consolidated by the Exam Oral Chair

 - process must comply with any SGPS requirements.